ming436534/modelizr/docs/modifiers/QueryModifiers.md

 #### `mockConfig(config)`

-A configuration object for the mocking api.
+Configuration for the mocking api.

 ```javascript
 query( ... ).mockConfig({